Digital Equipment Corporation

 move in unison, controlled by a single stepper motor.
 Additionally, the two floppy disks must be inserted upside-down from each

 other, confusing many a new user.
-The upper floppy disk is inserted face-down, the lower floppy is inserted face-up.
+The upper floppy disk is inserted face-up, but the lower floppy is inserted face-down.

 The optional Winchester hard drive is MFM ST-506 compatible, holding either 5MB or 10MB of data, although the controller